 Eccentric waveforms are the key to this research.
-Generally, there are three different major GWs models of waveforms, the post-Newtonian template[31], the SXS templates, and the TEOBResumS templates[32, 33].
+Generally, there are three different major GWs models of waveforms, the post-Newtonian template[29], the SXS templates, and the recently developed templates that cover the full inspiral-mergerringdowns and that explicitly incorporate both aligned spin and eccentricity; such as TEOBNRResumS\eccentric[30, 31].
+Note that there currently are no waveform families in use by the LVK that incorporate both precessing spin and eccentricity.
 In the template bank of the post-Newtonian GWs model, eccentric waveforms generated do not contain merger and ringdown.
-Only templates from SXS and TEOBResumS can be eccentric.
 TEOBResumS templates are new and are currently not used for data analysis in LIGO.
-However, eccentric waveforms from SXS are limited.
+However, eccentric waveforms from SXS are limited with fixed eccentricity and other parameters.
 To generate waveforms with variable eccentricities for my search, it is necessary to review the precision of the TEOBResumS templates.